-1. If any event has one of the following properties - being past, being present, being future - then it also has the others.

-2. No event can have more than one of the following properties: being past, being present, being future.

-C. No event has any of the following properties: being past, being present, being future.
+- 1. If any event has one of the following properties being past, being present, being future then it also has the others. - 2.
+No event can have more than one of the following properties: being past, being present, being future. - C. No event has any of the following properties: being past, being present, being future.
 (1,2)

+McTaggart's argument that there is a contradiction in the Asseries.

-The only question we need to ask about this defense of premise (1) of McTaggart's argument for the unreality of time is: are its premises true?
+So, the only question we need to ask about this defense of premise (1) of McTaggart's argument for the unreality of time is: are its premises true?